libl785/FPLTest/README.md

 # FPLTest
-this is test of code in FPL(Future Person Localization in First-Person Videos)
+this is test code of FPL(Future Person Localization in First-Person Videos) I just study on it.